Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Salutation

-May your day thirteen on your Camino Primitivo be filled with wonder at your many emotions!
+May your own day thirteen on your Camino Primitivo be filled with wonder at your many emotions!
 May you carry with you the hope for completion and absolution, as you need in your own life.
 May your final steps on your Camino be blessed as you take your lessons learned, and navigate the two worlds with Grace, Love and Presence!
 Ultreia!

 Camino Primitivo Stages